Dear Proud Parents,

 - Frame Pictures for Mom: Print the latest photos of the family, and guide the kids to make a beautiful collage with the photos and other artistic materials.
 Create the collage on paper where the kids can press paint-flowers with their thumbprints.
 Or, the thumbprints in paint can make a pretty border for the photo collage – be creative!

 - Make an Appreciation Bracelet or Necklace: At a craft shop, get suitable materials with which each kid can make Mom a special bracelet or necklace.
 Let them choose trinkets with a specific meaning, and let them explain this meaning to Mom on Mother’s Day.
 Something like: “This silver kitten reminds me of how you always save stray animals, and how you care for them.
-I love you so much for your kindness and good heart.”
+I love you so much for your kindness and a good heart.”
 She will cherish those gifts.

 - Paint Pictures of the Family: Let the kids paint on canvas or draw with colored pencils a beautiful family portrait.
 Work together to make only one, or let each kid (and Dad!) draw one.
 If these are truly works of art, have them framed before the time!

-- Buy Mom Her Favorite Something: In the days running up to Mother’s Day, find out about Mom’s favorite book, CD, DVD or other item, and make sure to get her this.
+- Buy Mom Her Favorite Something: In the days running up to Mother’s Day, find out about Mom’s favorite book, CD, DVD or other items, and make sure to get her this.
 Ask Mom’s best friend to ferret out Mom’s preferences!
 Just be sure it is something she really wants.
 That way, you show that the family is sensitive to what she likes and wants on Mother’s Day.
 She is, after all, usually sensitive to what you want every day of the year.

 - Make Mother’s Day Memes or Posters: Let the kids write a short poem or quote, or, if one of the kids’ favorite time with her is reading a book together, use a poem such as the one below to make memes or posters with.
 Choose a good online meme generator that allows for downloads.
 On Mother’s Day, be sure to post this on her social media feed.
-Also give her a printed and blocked or laminated copy!
+Also, give her a printed and blocked or laminated copy!
 That way, she will always be reminded that she is special to the family.

 “I had a mother who read me the things